MagFer/TableViewWithParallaxHeader/README.md

 # TableViewWithParallaxHeader

-TableViewWithParallaxHeader is a viewController template which contains an animatión of a TableViewHeader with bounces and compression.
+TableViewWithParallaxHeader is a viewController template which contains an animation of a TableViewHeader with bounces and compression.

 Ready to easy change of the header content.